MrHedmad/kerblam-paper/src/main.typ

 The relatively low prevalence of the R programming language could be due to biases introduced by the search queries, or to the overwhelming popularity of Python project templates, also in the light of the fact that the cookiecutter utility is written in Python.

 == Designing a data analysis project template
-These observations can all be taken in consideration when designing a more broadly applicable project template that may be used in a variety of contexts.
+The observations made above can all be taken in consideration when designing a more broadly applicable project template that may be used in a variety of contexts.
 To this end, it is helpful to conceptualize some core guiding principles that must be followed by all data analysis projects, in particular under the Open Science paradigm.

 As data analysis projects often involve writing new software, a data analysis project structure requires support for both *data analysis* proper and *software development*.